cdli-gh/annodoc/index.md

 > Taglist doesn't make the difference between `appos` and `nmod` explicit.
 TODO: confirm treatment in pre-annotation and in annotation projection.

+The relation N (head noun) + N.GEN can be used to create genitive attribute, sometimes considered a compound construction where N.GEN is adjectivally modifying the head noun, rather than being possessed ‘of’.
+(Krecher 1987, p.72) An example here from our texts may be:

+	nu-banda3 gu4[-ak]

+While the the relationship between *nubanda* and *gu* may be either (or both) gentival and compound (according to Krecher’s thought), we annotate it as genitive only.

 #### "Functional obliques"

 Agents in a transaction without morphological marks for their grammatical structure.